QuantumBreakz/RAG-CHATBOT/INSTRUCTIONS.md

 ## 8. Deployment, Scaling, and Operations

-- **Local Deployment:**
+- **Local Development:**
-  - Clone repo, set up Python venv, install requirements, run `streamlit run app.py`.
+  - Clone the repo.
-  - Ensure Ollama and ChromaDB are running locally.
+  - Ensure Docker and Docker Compose are installed.
+  - To start all services (backend, frontend, Ollama, ChromaDB, Redis):
+    ```bash
+    docker-compose up --build
+    ```
+  - The React frontend will be available at http://localhost:3000
+  - The FastAPI backend will be available at http://localhost:8000
+  - The Streamlit UI (for debugging) will be available at http://localhost:8501 (if you set `APP_MODE=debug` for the backend service)
+  - Ollama (LLM) at http://localhost:11434, ChromaDB at http://localhost:8001, Redis at http://localhost:6379
+  - To run the backend in debug mode (Streamlit UI):
+    - Edit `docker-compose.yml` and set `APP_MODE=debug` for the backend service, then restart the containers.

 - **Production Deployment:**
-  - Use a process manager (e.g., systemd, supervisor) to keep the app running.
+  - Use Docker Compose as above, but keep `APP_MODE=production` (default) for the backend.
   - Use HTTPS and authentication for sensitive environments.
-  - For scaling, containerize with Docker and orchestrate with Kubernetes if needed.
+  - For scaling, deploy with Docker Compose or Kubernetes as needed.

+- **Rebuilding Images:**
+  - If you change dependencies or code, rebuild with:
+    ```bash
+    docker-compose build
+    docker-compose up
+    ```

 - **Backup & Migration:**
   - All persistent data is in `log/` and `demo-rag-chroma/`—back up these folders regularly.
   - See `GUIDE.md` for advanced migration and backup strategies.